maswiebe/maswiebe.github.io/assets/condon/2025-08-20-condonomics.md

 Notice what happened: land values went up and housing prices went down; but according to Condon, this should be impossible.

 ![](https://michaelwiebe.com/assets/condon/perf_elastic.png){:width="100%"}
+_The effect of increased housing supply for different demand curves_

 Another problem is that Condon is focused on the land price of a single parcel, instead of the market-wide price of each type of land.
 When the parcel is upzoned, it switches from 1-FSR to 2-FSR.